 The Commission shares information via multiple online platforms:

-- the FADN interest group on CIRCABC contains publicly available libraries providing information on FADN methodology, instructions for data collection and publications using FADN data;
+- the FADN-FSDN Public Information Interest Group on CIRCABC contains public libraries providing information on FADN (and later FSDN) methodology, instructions for data collection and validation and publications using FADN data,

 - the RICA-1 computerised system, which is restricted to members of the FADN Liaison Agencies, is dedicated to uploading and testing data.